Disorders of the heart and blood vessels

 Two forms of hypertrophy: pressure, & volume overload hypertrophy.

-Causes of pressure overload hypertrophy: systemic hypertension; aortic stenosis; aortic regurgitation; weight lifting exercises.
-Causes of volume-overload hypertrophy include aerobic exercises (beneficial); mitral regurgitation; aortic regurgitation; & myocardial infarction
+Causes of pressure overload hypertrophy: systemic hypertension; aortic stenosis; mitral stenosis.
+Causes of volume-overload hypertrophy include: mitral regurgitation; aortic regurgitation; & myocardial infarction

 Other causes of cardiac hypertrophy include: dilated cardiomyopathy; hypertrophic cardiomyopathy; mitral regurgitation; aortic regurgitation; activation of β-adrenergic receptors; ischemic heart disease.

-Other contributing pathogenetic factors: abnormal myocardial metabolism; alterations in intracellular handlings of calcium ions; myocytes apoptosis; down-regulation of miR-208 (noncoding RNA which inhibits protein expression).
+abnormal myocardial metabolism> alterations in intracellular handlings of calcium ions> myocytes apoptosis> down-regulation of miR-208 (protective when over-expressed)> heart failure.

 Left-sided heart failure